• Skip to primary navigation

 The spices you use will change the flavors, too.
 Fresh ginger would be a nice pairing with any of the ingredients, as would cilantro.

-Read the directions on the package or go to the Blue Dragon website for tips and other recipes for using the wrappers!
+Read the directions on the package or go to their website for tips and other recipes for using the wrappers!
 By the way, Blue Dragon Spring Roll Wrappers are gluten-free, vegan, Non-GMO, and have no added colors, preservatives, or flavors, so you can feel good about eating them and serving them to your family and friends.
 You can pick them up at your closest Walmart!

 These Vietnamese spring rolls make the perfect appetizer!